 Frequently Asked Questions

 - Defined Contribution (DC) Pension Schemes, including company and personal pension and drawdown arrangements

 - Annuities purchased with a life insurance company

 - Unfunded Public Sector Defined Benefit Schemes

-Transferring will generally be more tax effective – In Australia, from age 60, all retirement income and lump sums drawn from Super will be entirely free of tax.
-Pensions drawn from UK schemes are taxed at your marginal tax rate (MTR), which can be up to 45%.
+Transferring could be more tax effective – In Australia, from age 60, all retirement income and lump sums drawn from Super will be entirely free of tax.
+Pensions drawn from UK schemes are taxed at your marginal tax rate (MTR), which can be up to 47%.

 We will only recommend a transfer if we believe it is the most suitable option and in your best interests.

 You can transfer to a receiving superfund only if it is a Qualifying Recognised Overseas Pension Scheme (QROPS). bdhSterling can assist in identifying if your current scheme qualifies or if an alternative fund will be required.

 There are restrictions on what you can invest in with a UK sourced pension in Australia.
 These restrictions match those that are applied to the funds when they are in the UK.
 Therefore, the QROPS funds are unable to invest in residential property directly, however it may be possible to release funds upon reaching age 55 for property purchase.